utcs356/sp25/_pages/4_congestion_flow_control.md

 **Connection teardown**

-When a socket is done transmitting data, the socket calls `utcs_close()` to terminate communications.
+When a socket is done transmitting data, the socket calls `ut_close()` to terminate communications.
 We describe the expected behaviors during termination from one side as follows.
 Your task is to handle when receiving `FIN` packets and sending corresponding `ACK` packets.
 The termination process can be triggered by either server or client, whoever is ready to send `FIN` packets: